Learn how business decision makers and non-developers can improve Core Web Vitals.

 - Cumulative Layout Shift (CLS) measures visual stability of a page: how much the content moves around while loading.

-- First Input Delay (FID)—which is being replaced in March 2024 with Interaction to Next Paint (INP)—measures responsiveness of the page: how quickly the page responds to clicks, taps, and keyboard interactions.
+- First Input Delay (FID)—which is being replaced on March 12, 2024 with Interaction to Next Paint (INP)—measures responsiveness of the page: how quickly the page responds to clicks, taps, and keyboard interactions.

 Each metric measures a different facet of the user experience.
 Google also provides recommended thresholds for each metric, below which the user experience is considered good, and above which it is considered poor.
 Between these thresholds, a page is considered to be in the needs improvement range.
 Keep in mind that, with these metrics, lower numbers are better.